 Welcome to the Spring 2014 Semester!

-The Writing Center will close March 9-16 for Spring Break.
+The Writing Center will close April 16-21 for Easter Break and close for the semester on April 28.
 If the university closes for weather-related delays, the Writing Center closes as well.

 Click the yellow button at right to make an appointment (we cannot schedule appointments by phone or email).
 Be sure to choose the right schedule (undergraduate, graduate, or SCS) from the drop-down menu.
 If you have trouble making an appointment, make sure your pop-up blocker is disabled.